damianperera/deno-starter/README.md

 ![Build](https://s7.gifyu.com/images/deno-build.gif)

 ### Production Run
 Execute the following command in your terminal to start the production build of the server.
+As mentioned in the Build section, since the production build is a bundle of all the application sources and third-party modules you can directly run it without compiling the TypeScript sources or downloading any of the dependencies.
 ```bash
 $ deno run --allow-net build/server.bundle.js
 ```